trel/irods_client_rest_cpp_beast/README.md

 - Builds the runner Docker image.
 - Launches the iRODS HTTP API container.

 Before executing the script, you need to provide a configuration file at the correct location.
-If you do not have a configuration file already, see Configuration for details.
+If you do not have a configuration file already, see [Configuration](#configuration) for details.

 Now, your iRODS HTTP API is up and running, accessible at http://localhost:9000.

-## Manual Docker Installation
+## Manual Docker Installation (long way)

 This project provides two Dockerfiles, one for building and one for running the application.
 GenQuery2 is enabled by default.
 As mentioned in the previous section, the iRODS server must have GenQuery2 installed before attempting to use the parser.